 Housing costs in Milford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-Unlike some cities, Milford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
+Milford is a decidedly white-collar city, with fully 86.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Milford is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Milford who work in office and administrative support (15.38%), management occupations (11.26%), and sales jobs (9.95%).
+There are especially a lot of people living in Milford who work in office and administrative support (12.67%), management occupations (12.45%), and sales jobs (10.82%).

 Also of interest is that Milford has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Milford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Milford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Milford in 2010 was $40,786, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,144 for a family of four.
-However, Milford contains both very wealthy and poor people as well.
+The per capita income in Milford in 2018 was $50,037, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $200,148 for a family of four.

+Milford is a somewhat ethnically-diverse city.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Asian.
-Important ancestries of people in Milford include Irish, German, Polish, and English.
+Important ancestries of people in Milford include Italian, Irish, German, Polish, and English.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.